 John teaches cartooning at the Institute of Art and Design at New England College.
 He can be sighted at many local coffee shops.

 Clark Knowles teaches writing at the University of New Hampshire.
 The Arts Council of the State of New Hampshire awarded him an Individual Fellowship in 2009.
 His fiction has appeared or is forthcoming in recent issues of: The New Guard, RE:AL, Outlook Springs, The Collagist, Northern New England Review, Harpur Palate, Conjunctions, Limestone, Nimrod, Eclipse, and Glimmer Train Stories.
 If you can't find him, he's probably at yoga.

 Karen Atherton was a student of Donald Graves at UNH where she learned to use the Writing Process in her classroom.
-She has over 30 years of experience teaching elementary and middle school, currently in Barrington, NH.
+She has over 35 years of experience teaching elementary and middle school.